Herbert Bomzer

-Rabbi Herbert W. (Chaim Zev) Bomzer (August 16, 1927 - February 8, 2013), a leading figure in the American Jewish community, was widely recognized for his expertise and erudition in Halakha (Jewish Law).
+Rabbi Herbert W. (Chaim Zev) Bomzer (August 16, 1927 - February 8, 2013), was a prominent member in the American Jewish community.
+He was known for his expertise and erudition in Halakha (Jewish Law).
 Ordained at Yeshiva University, he received smicha from the revered Rabbis Joseph B. Soloveitchik and Moshe Feinstein.
 He held a Doctorate in Jewish Education and Administration, as well as a Master of Arts in Jewish History and Philosophy.

-He was the current President and Chairman of the Political Action Committee of the Vaad Harabonim of Flatbush and Assistant Professor of Judaic Studies at Yeshiva University, where he taught Talmud and Judaic Law.
+He was the President and Chairman of the Political Action Committee of the Vaad Harabonim of Flatbush and Assistant Professor of Judaic Studies at Yeshiva University, where he taught Talmud and Judaic Law.

 A recognized expert in Orthodox conversion to Judaism, Rabbi Bomzer was given approval to conduct conversion administration from the Lubavitcher Rebbe, Rav Dvorkin, the Kaizmarker Rav, Rabbi Moshe Feinstein, and Rabbi Aaron Soloveitchik.
 He presided over conversions for more than forty years.

 Rabbi Bomzer also served as a chaplain for the New York City Department of Corrections at Rikers Island.

-He has served two pulpits in his career, presiding over the building of a new synagogue, Young Israel of Ocean Parkway, during the second pulpit, which he held for forty years.
+He served two pulpits in his career, presiding over the building of a new synagogue, Young Israel of Ocean Parkway, during the second pulpit, which he held for forty years.
 As Rosh Yeshiva of Yeshiva University, he taught Talmud to over 3,000 students for over 50 years.
-As a Rabbinical leader, he served twice as President of the Rabbinical Board of Flatbush, was Chairman and President of the Halakhic Committee of the Council of Young Israel Rabbis, was Chairman and an Officer of the Committee for Hizuk Hadat of the Rabbinical Council of America, is an Officer in the administration of the National Council of Young Israel, and a board member of various organizations including the Union of Orthodox Rabbis of the United States and Canada (Agudath Harabonim), and the Iggud HaRabbonim and Poale Agudat Yisroel.
+As a Rabbinical leader, he served twice as President of the Rabbinical Board of Flatbush, was Chairman and President of the Halakhic Committee of the Council of Young Israel Rabbis, was Chairman and an Officer of the Committee for Hizuk Hadat of the Rabbinical Council of America, was an Officer in the administration of the National Council of Young Israel, and a board member of various organizations including the Union of Orthodox Rabbis of the United States and Canada (Agudath Harabonim), and the Iggud HaRabbonim and Poale Agudat Yisroel.